ServerMonkey/cinac/README.md

 ### Single instance Quick-start

-Install Debian 11 or 12 on to a single PC or VM in a lab environment.
+Install Debian on to a single PC or VM in a lab environment.
 You can but don't need to configure anything except that there is a sudo user and a working Internet connection.
 Then just run on that machine: